paradise-fi/divine/doc/manual/dios.md

   handling of a given fault.
 When `abort` is specified, DiOS passes the fault as an error back to the VM and the verification is terminated.
-Faults marked as `report` are reported back to the VM (i.e. the fault is recorded to back-trace), but are not treated as errors -- the verification process continues.
+Faults marked as `report` are reported back to the VM (i.e. the fault is recorded to backtrace), but are not treated as errors -- the verification process continues.
 When fault is ignored it is not reported back to the VM at all.
-  `TODO: WHat happens when I ignore numeric fault?`.
-This allows user to ignore specific types of errors.
+If the execution after fault continues, instruction producing the fault is ignored or produces undefined value.
 There are following fault categories in DIVINE and these faults can be passed to this command:
     - `assert`: C-assert is violated.
 Default abort.
     - `arithmetic`: arithmetic error occurs -- e.g. division by 0.
 Default
       abort.
     - `memory`: access to uninitialized memory or invalid pointer dereference Default abort.
+    - `control`: check return value of function and jumps on undefined values.
-    - `control`: `TODO` Default abort.
+      Default abort.
     - `hypercall`: invalid parameter to VM hypercall was passed.
 Default abort.
     - `notimplemented`: unimplemented operation should be performed.
 Default abort.